otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

     - String - **XML** resource that provides a single string.
     - String Array - **XML** resource that provides an array of strings.
     - Quantity Strings (Plurals) - **XML** resource that holds different strings for pluralization.
 - `themes.xml` - styles/themes allow you to separate the details of your application design from the UI structure & behaviour.
 A style resource specifies the appearance for a single `View`.
-A style can specify attributes such as font colour, font size, background colour, etc. A theme resource is a collection of attributes that are applied to an entire application, `Activity` or view hierarchy.
-When applied, every `View` in the application or `Activity` applies each of the theme's attributes.
+A style can specify attributes such as font colour, font size, background colour, etc. A theme resource is a collection of attributes that are applied to an entire application, **activity** or view hierarchy.
+When applied, every `View` in the application or **activity** applies each of the theme's attributes.
 Also, themes can apply styles to non-`View` elements such as the status bar & window background.

 **Resources:**
 - https://developer.android.com/guide/topics/resources/more-resources#Color